 Hence, diamonds too need standard pricing.
 It was with this purpose that the Solitaire Price Index (SPI) was introduced by Divine Solitaires in April 2006.
 The brand publishes its “Nationwide Standard and Transparent Price List” on the 1st of every month.

 Divine Solitaires documents the price of each of its diamonds in the Nationwide Standard and Transparent Price List.
 The SPI is calculated considering the diamond prices in this list and is an average of these prices.

 In simple terms, the SPI is an index that tracks trends in diamond prices.
-In each month’s SPI, the change in loose solitaire prices is reflected and compared to the previous month’s and year’s figures.
+Each month’s SPI reflects the change in loose solitaire prices which is compared to the previous month’s and year’s figures.